Tetrakern/fictioneer-base-plugin/README.md

 # Fictioneer Base Plugin

-This is an example plugin for the Fictioneer theme to work off.
-You are expected to understand how to develop for WordPress, so there will be no tutorials on the matter here.
+This is an example plugin for the [Fictioneer](https://github.com/Tetrakern/fictioneer) WordPress theme to work off.
+Do not forget to change any names, prefixes, constants, and the text domain to your own.

 ## Functions

-Explanations for the pre-made functions in the base plugin.
-Remember to change the `fcnbp_` prefix to your own, or else.
+Explanations for the pre-made functions in the plugin.

 ### `fcnbp_make_plugin_meta_protected( $protected, $meta_key )`